 Boris is a micromagnetics-oriented multi-physics research software.
-In contrast to the existing finite difference packages, it is specifically designed as a multi-mesh and multi-material software.
-Arbitrary geometries can be handled, where long-range interactions such as the magnetostatic interaction and Oersted field are calculated across all relevant computational meshes, and short-range interactions between neighboring meshes are treated using appropriate composite media boundary conditions.
-An overview is given in Fig. 1.
-Magnetization dynamics are computed using the Landau-Lifshitz-Gilbert (LLG) equation or the Landau-Lifshitz-Bloch (LLB) equation, either of which may be augmented by thermal fluctuations (stochastic versions), Zhang-Li spin transfer torques (STTs), interfacial STT (ISTT), spin-orbit torques (SOTs) due to the spin-Hall effect (SHE), Slonczewski spin torques, or spin torques computed self-consistently using a spin transport solver.
-The spin transport solver is based on a driftdiffusion model with circuit theory boundary conditions $^{\rm 14-16}$ and self-consistently calculates charge currents, spin currents, and spin accumulations in multi-layer structures.
-In addition to obtaining spin torques self-consistently, several effects may be computed, including anisotropic magneto-resistance (AMR), current perpendicular to plane giant magneto-resistance (CPP-GMR), SHE and inverse SHE (ISHE), spin pumping, charge pumping, and the topological Hall effect.
-A heat solver is also available, allowing calculation of heat flow in response to ambient conditions as well
+In contrast to existing finite difference packages it is specifically designed as a multi-mesh and multimaterial software.
+Arbitrary geometries can be handled, where long-range interactions such as the magnetostatic interaction and Oersted field are calculated across all relevant computational meshes, and short-range interactions between neighbouring meshes are treated using appropriate composite media boundary conditions.
+An overview is given in Figure 1.
+Magnetization dynamics are computed using the Landau-Lifshitz-Gilbert (LLG) equation [5], or the Landau-Lifshitz-Bloch (LLB) equation [6], either of which may be augmented by thermal fluctuations (stochastic versions) [7,8], Zhang-Li spin transfer torques (STT) [9], interfacial STT (ISTT) [10,11], spin-orbit torques (SOT) due to the spin-Hall effect (SHE) [12], Slonczewski spin torques [13], or spin torques computed self-consistently using a spin transport solver.
+The spin transport solver is based on a drift-diffusion model with circuit theory boundary conditions [14-16], and self-consistently calculates charge currents, spin currents, and spin accumulations in multi-layer structures [17].
+In addition to obtaining spin torques selfconsistently several effects may be computed, including anisotropic magneto-resistance (AMR), current perpendicular to plane giant magneto-resistance (CPP-GMR) [15], SHE and inverse SHE (ISHE) [18], spin pumping [19], charge pumping and topological Hall effect [20,21].
+A heat solver is also available, allowing calculation of heat flow in response to ambient conditions as well as sources and sinks.
+An important source of heat is due to Joule heating from a current density calculated using the transport solver.
+This allows inclusion of temperature-dependent effects in the magnetization dynamics, including AMR-generated magnonic spin-Seebeck effect [22].
+Another heat source is due to ultrafast laser pulses, and a two-temperature model (2TM) is included to allow simulations of ultrafast demagnetization and recovery processes [23].
+Additionally a two-sublattice model is implemented, allowing simulations of antiferromagnetic and ferrimagnetic materials, fully integrated within the multimesh computational paradigm, allowing for example simulations with exchange bias.
+All parameters appearing in the working equations are available as user-controllable material parameters and may be assigned a temperature dependence, spatial variation, and time dependence; several spatial variation generators are available, including Voronoi tessellations, as well as user-defined dependences through mathematical equations or data files.